From the

 http://www.ucpress.edu/book.php?isbn=9780520265905

-Gary Okihiro's Pineapple Culture, University of California Press,
+Gary Okihiro's Pineapple Culture, University of California Press, 2009.
+See also:

 http://www.rorotoko.com/index.php/article/gary_okihiro_interview_pineapple_culture_history_tropical_temperate_zones/